Welcome to the Town of Bashaw

 For the outdoor enthusiasts Bashaw offers beautiful nature trails, tennis courts, ball diamonds, a fitness park along with numerous other parks and playgrounds.
 Our summers are filled with Junior Cattle shows, ball tournaments and our new and growing sport – an annual bunnock tournament, not to mention street dances, show and shine car shows and community BBQ’s.
 Winter is not to be out done as we offer hockey, figure skating and curling that fill our local arena with indoor sports.
 For those who like the chill of the outdoors; there’s ample opportunity for ice fishing, cross country skiing, and snowmobiling.

-Other amenities and services Bashaw is proud to offer is a well equipped fitness center, chiropractor, massage therapist, commercial and industrial business sector, medical clinic, ambulance services, fire department, school from pre-school to grade 12 and various home businesses.
+Other amenities and services Bashaw is proud to offer is a well equipped fitness center, chiropractor, massage therapist, commercial and industrial business sector, medical clinic and pharmacy, ambulance services, fire department, school from pre-school to grade 12 and various home businesses.
+We have 2 grocery stores, 2 gas stations, multiple eateries, meat shop, thrift store, 2 banks, 2 insurance agencies and registry office, farm and industrial supply stores to mention just a few!

 Did you know that our Community won the BVJ Small Town Saturday Night?
 Small Town, Big things: